yardinternet/brave-components/README.md

 ### Pattern Content

 Shows the content of a pattern by its slug.
+You can find the slug (post name) using the `wp post get` CLI command and providing the post ID.

 Usage: